A Course of Christian Learning for Discipleship and Ministry in Today’s World, in partnership with the Baptist Union of Great Britain

 - a course approved by the Baptist Union of Great Britain for those seeking to become locally recognised Pastors or Preachers.

 - a flexible course which means that modules completed at other Baptist Colleges or equivalent modules from other institutions can be credited towards the final portfolio.
-PFS is also open to those who are interested in attending single modules only
+EMD is also open to those who are interested in attending single modules only

 - a manageable course at Access level, consisting of attendance at the College on 8 Saturdays each year (2 Saturdays per module) with 2 written assignments for each module.
 To complete the course, students must successfully complete all 12 modules.
 No previous qualifications are required